 These are Dichelostemma capitatum here at the Wildergarten.
 What Mayfield was describing was likely D. congestum, which has a spherical cluster of flowers.
 Both were harvested for roots by both grizzly bears and by people.
 Given the scale of the patches described as "a mile more across," my guess is that much of the valley floor along running streams resistant to fire was at least seasonal bear territory.
-Even then, when Mayfield first saw it, the landscape had been seriously degraded.
+Even then, when Mayfield first saw it, the landscape had been seriously invaded.
 By 1850, horses had already overgrazed large portions of the San Joaquin Valley.
 It all happened so fast.
 Exotic filaree (Erodium spp.) is spread by animals.
 It has an estimated migration rate of 30 miles per year.
 Filaree had invaded California from Mexico so fast that it had produced detectable pollen sediments in the Santa Barbara Channel a decade before the Spanish arrived.
 Fremont reported Livermore Valley was carpeted with (exotic) bur clover in 1841.
 By 1850 (less than 70 years after Spanish arrival), Mayfield saw grasslands with (exotic) wild oats "up to our stirrups."
 Today, they are less than half that tall and much more sparse, less than half of the original forage value.
 The difference is soil, the foundational resource of civilization itself.

 "Civilized" Glenwood was going strong as a town when my grandfather was born.
-When Ed Fenn took those photos, Grampaw could have ridden a horse-drawn wagon or Model T down this road (right) with orchards, farms, and ranches along the way, all now long abandoned.
+When Ed Fenn took those photos, Grampaw could have ridden a horse-drawn wagon or Model T down this road (right) with orchards, farms, and ranches along the way, all now long gone.
 Accordingly, our land changed from a rip-gut brome and wild oat grassland to an impacted and decadent oak woodland full of exotic brush with 100 foot tall invading fir trees within less than a lifetime.
 The message is this: "Fast" - doesn't - stop.

-The broom you see at right wasn't here when we first moved in.
+The broom you see at right wasn't here when we first moved in (it was introduced by roadside mowing).
 Yet somehow, when we first see a landscape, we tend to project upon it an impression of permanence, perhaps out of a need for familiarity.
 Then, when it blows up in a fire, we'll be in shock, even though we knew what would happen with a fuel load like this.
 After the fire, what will come up will be broom.
 It's inevitable, just as inevitable as the belief that "Fire is Natural."
 Over the thousands of years of people lighting fires for food and materials, there never was such a thing.
-What we fail to incorporate is that while exotics and succession may slow down, there is no real 'Balance of Nature'... without us.
+What we fail to incorporate (because we do not wish to account for) is that while exotics and succession may slow down, there is no real Balance of Nature ...without us making one.
+And if we don't, Fast doesn't stop.